noi-techpark/java-boilerplate/README.md

 ### License

-ToDo: The code in this project is licensed under the Mozilla Public License 2.0 license.
-See the LICENSE.md file for more information.
+The code in this project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 license.
+See the [LICENSE.md](LICENSE.md) file for more information.